Rob--W/browser-action-jplib/docs/browser-action.md

   Fired when a browser action icon is clicked.
 This event will not fire if the browser action has a popup.
 @argument {tabs.Tab}
   Object with details about the tab associated with the click.
 The object follows Chrome's [`tabs.Tab`](https://developer.chrome.com/extensions/tabs.html#type-Tab) format.
+  Only the "id", "index", "highlighted", "active", "pinned", "url", "title" and "incognito" properties have been implemented.
+  If you wish to get the "faviconUrl" for a given tab, use the [`sdk/places/favicon`](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/modules/sdk/places/favicon.html) SDK module.
 </api>

 </api>